The life of a priest’s wife was a quiet one and Elizabeth preferred it that way.

 She and Zacharias often sat quietly these days.

 Since the day her husband had come home from his assignment in the Temple, he had been unable to speak so sitting quietly was the only option for them.
 He smiled a lot, though, especially as her body began to change.
 It was not unusual for a woman of her years to gain a little weight, but no one would ever guessed the cause.
 “But I know!” the old priest said to himself with a wry smile.
 Elizabeth turned her face away, still blushing because of this surprising turn of events.

 Her name meant, “Oath of God,” and she had always believed the promises of God would come to them if they were faithful.
-Everyone who knew them, knew how faithful they were, how full of hope.
+Everyone who knew them, knew how faithful and full of hope they were.
 They were such a pleasure to be around.
 These five months of seclusion and silence stirred interest among their friends.
-They had all heard the story of Zacharias’ extended stay in the Temple, of his immergence having lost his ability to speak.
+They had all heard the story of Zacharias’ extended stay in the Temple and of his emergence having lost his ability to speak.
 Rumor was he saw a vision.
 The truth was an angel of the Lord had appeared to Zacharias and told him that his wife would bear him a son.
 When he protested that she was too old, he was struck dumb.